Sedarius-1/ashes-of-varnhal-builder/README.md

 3. Print on cardstock (200-300gsm recommended)
 4. Cut along card borders
 5. Shuffle and use in games

+### Warband PDF
+To export your warband as a PDF:
+1. Go to the Campaign Tracker
+2. Select your warband
+3. Click "🖨️ Download as PDF"

 ## Technology Stack